Welcome to BLND Health.

 We build our services around you at every step of your journey—all with the intent to help you create a better everyday life.

 BLND Health began in 2017 by Dr. Brooke Buys, LMSW, PhD.
-After working at Families & Children Services and local substance use treatment centers in Kalamazoo, Michigan.
-Brooke started the company in her car - and quite literally met clients wherever, whenever.
+After working at Families & Children Services, and local substance use treatment centers in Kalamazoo, Michigan, Brooke started BLND Health in her car - and quite literally met clients wherever, whenever.

 The name, BLND, came from a client who made a candle labeled “Brooke’s BLND” at The Kalamazoo Candle Company, and the name stuck.